SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_1-Introduction_to_Python_Programming/3-Control_Structures_and_Functions/3 - Loops and Iterations.md

 #### Complete the Code

-Complete this piece of code for calculating the element-wise difference between two lists and storing them in L3.
+Qn: Complete this piece of code for calculating the element-wise difference between two lists and storing them in L3.

 [Assume that the lists are of the same length.]